§ 164.504 Uses and disclosures: Organizational requirements

 HIPAA Survival Guide Note

-In short, a Covered Entity cannot simply ignore the activities of its business associates simply because a contract exists between the parties.
+In short, a Covered Entity cannot simply ignore the activities of its business associates simply because a Business Associate Agreement exists between the parties.
 Given the Internet and its ability to inform, it is plausible to infer that the "awareness" requirement might be construed broadly.

 (2) Implementation specifications: Business associate contracts.
 A contract between a Covered Entity and Business Associate must contain these required elements.